 Python typically comes pre-installed on many computers.
 In fact, it's very likely that your computer already has Python on it, whether you are using a Mac or a Windows machine.
 However, by now you also know that there are many versions of Python.
 So to simplify all this and to make sure that you have the correct version of Python on your system, we will install the free Anaconda distribution.

-A Python distribution is a bundle of code that includes a specific version of Python, as well as additional packages that you would need for more advanced tasks such as data analysis and machine learning.
+A Python distribution is a bundle of code that includes a specific version of Python, as well as additional packages that you would need for more advanced tasks such as data analysis and machine learning which manage multiple data types.
 Anaconda is one such distribution.
 It was built by a company called Continuum Analytics and was later offered to the world for free (they do have paid products related to this software as well).
 The Anaconda distribution significantly simplifies getting started with Python.
 It essentially is like a basket of goodies, that has all the tools you need to get started with Python, as well as some extra tools, that are useful if you're doing data science, for example.
 The best thing is that it's free, easy to install, and available for Windows, Mac and Linux computers.

 To install Anaconda, you can visit the downloads link at https://www.anaconda.com/products/individual.
 Scroll down past the marketing material and you will reach the section of the page that has links to the actual software to download.